peterblazejewicz/sk-workshop-rag/README.md

 1. Create a `DataIngestion` class.
 2. Write a method `IngestPdfAsync(string filePath, ISemanticTextMemory memory)` within this class.
-3. Inside the method, use `iTextSharp` to extract raw text from the PDF.
+3. Inside the method, use `UglyToad.PdfPig` to extract raw text from the PDF.
 4. Split the extracted text into chunks of \~512 tokens with an overlap of \~50 tokens.
 5. Loop through the chunks and save each to the memory store.
 Use the file path as part of the `id` for easier tracking.
     ```csharp